ITALIA, IL BEL PAESE

 (Naples, Sorrento, Amalfi coast, Rome, Florence, Venice)

-As all the tours I design are customized, this is a TOUR Itinerary presented as one of the many ways you can experience Italy on your PRIVATE TOUR with Audrey.
+As all the tours Audrey designs are customized, this is a TOUR Itinerary presented as one of the many ways you can experience Italy on your PRIVATE TOUR with your local host.

 Tour starts in Naples and ends in Venice